Expatriate: Reasons and motivations for expatriation

 People move abroad for many different reasons.
 An understanding of what makes people move is the first step in the expatriation process.
-People could be ‘pushed’ away as a reaction to specific socio-economic or political conditions in the home country, or ‘pulled’ towards a destination country because of better work opportunities/conditions.
-The ‘pull’ can also include personal preferences, such as climate, a better quality of life, or the fact that family/friends are living there.
+People could be "pushed" away as a reaction to specific socio-economic or political conditions in the home country, or "pulled" towards a destination country because of better work-opportunities/conditions.
+The "pull" can also include personal preferences, such as climate, a better quality of life, or the fact that family/friends are living abroad.

-For some people, moving abroad is a conscious, thoroughly planned decision, while for others it could be a ‘spur of the moment’, spontaneous decision.
-This decision, of course, is influenced by the individual's geographic, socioeconomic and political environment; as well as their personal circumstances.
-The motivation for moving (or staying) abroad also gets adjusted with the different life changes the person experiences – for example, if they get married, have children, etc. Also, different personalities (or personality types) have diverse reactions to the challenges of adjusting to a host-country culture; and these reactions affect their motivations to continue (or not) living abroad.
+For some people, moving abroad is a conscious, thoroughly planned undertaking, while for others it can be a "spur of the moment", spontaneous decision.
+This decision, of course, is influenced by the individual's geographic, socioeconomic and political environment; as well as by their personal circumstances.
+The motivation for moving (or staying) abroad also gets adjusted with the different life-changes the person experiences – for example, if they get married, have children, etc. Also, different personalities (or personality types) have diverse reactions to the challenges of adjusting to a host-country culture; and these reactions affect motivations to continue (or not) living abroad.

-In this era of international competition, it is important for companies, as well as for countries, to understand what is that motivates people to move to another country to work.
-Understanding expatriates' motivations for international mobility allows organisations to tailor work packages to match expatriates' expectations in order to attract and/or retain skilled workers from abroad.
+In the context of international competition, it is important for companies, as well as for countries, to understand what is that motivates people to move to another country to work.
+Understanding expatriates' motivations for international mobility allows organisations to tailor work-packages to match expatriates' expectations in order to attract and/or retain skilled workers from abroad.